Matthew Marvin Jr.

 Matthew Marvin Jr. (bapt.
-November 8, 1626 – 1712) was a founding settler of Norwalk, Connecticut.
+November 8, 1626 – 1712) was a founding settler of both Hartford and Norwalk, Connecticut.
 He served as a deputy of the General Assembly of the Colony of Connecticut from Norwalk in the sessions of May 1694, and May and October 1697.

 He was the son of Matthew Marvin Sr. and Elizabeth.

 He was twenty-four years old when he settled at Norwalk.

 He is listed on the Founders Stone bearing the names of the founding settlers of Norwalk in the East Norwalk Historical Cemetery.